Sifchain/sifnode/ui/docs/decisions/adr-display.md

 type IFormatOptionsBase = {
   exponent?: number; // display = (amount * 10^-exponent) when undefined exponent will be set by (amount as IAssetAmount).decimals ??
 0 - defaults to 2 for percent mode
-  forceSign?: boolean; // Ensure we have a + sign at the start of the value default false mode?: "number" | "percent"; // defines the rendering strategy separator?: boolean; // Add thousand separators eg. 1,000 default false space?: boolean; // separate prefix and suffix with spaces default false prefix?: string; // Add a prefix
+  forceSign?: boolean; // Ensure we have a + sign at the start of the value default false mode?: "number" | "percent"; // defines the rendering strategy default "number" separator?: boolean; // Add thousand separators eg. 1,000 default false space?: boolean; // separate prefix and suffix with spaces default false prefix?: string; // Add a prefix